cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

     return secret_key, public_key, secret_key_shares
 ~~~

-It is assumed the dealer then sends one secret key to each of the NUM_SIGNERS participants,
+It is assumed the dealer then sends one secret key to each of the NUM_SIGNERS participants.
-and afterwards deletes the secrets from their local device.
+The trusted dealer MUST delete all secrets upon completion.

 Use of this method for key generation requires a mutually authenticated secure channel
 between Coordinator and participants, wherein the channel provides confidentiality